 The Birmingham Water Works has three programs for student employment opportunities.
-The Young Water Ambassadors and Ambassadors in Training programs employ 115 high school and college students each summer.
+The Young Water Ambassadors and Ambassadors in Training programs employ 84 high school and college students annually.
 Our new Water Apprenticeship Program was created as a gateway to possible permanent employment for high school seniors and runs during the spring semester of the school year.

 YOUNG WATER AMBASSADORS (YWA)

-The Ambassadors in Training summer program gives college students hands-on experience in particular career fields.
-15 students are selected each summer to work with professionals from various departments.
-Students earn college credit for their work.
+This program gives 9 college students hands-on experience in particular career fields.
+Students are selected to work with professionals throughout the year from various departments.
+Students can earn college credit for their work.

 WATER APPRENTICESHIP PROGRAM (WAP)